EvitcaStudio/Pathway/README.md

    - `pDiagonal`: Whether or not the pathfinder allows diagonal moves `boolean`
    - `pNearest`: Whether or not the path will find the nearest path if the provided coordinates are blocked `boolean`
    - `pExclude`: An array of diobs that will be ignored when calculating the path `array`
-   - `desc`: Moves this `diobInstance` to the provided coordinates.
+   - `desc`: Moves this `diobInstance` to the provided coordinates by walking along a generated path free of obstacles.
 Returns a `pathID` if a path is generated

 ###  diobInstance.cancelPath()
-   - `desc`: Cancels the current path if there is one
+   - `desc`: Cancels the current path if there is one and stops this instance from moving

 ###  diobInstance.onPathFound(pPath, pPathReversed) `event`
    - `pPath`: The path that was calculated `array`